meemah/flutter_app/README.md

 # flutterapp

-A new Flutter application.
+A new Flutter application that let user oder bag of Caffè Americano

 ## Getting Started

-This project is to evaluate your skill as a Flutter developer.
+This project is meant to evaluate your skill as a Flutter developer.

 TODOs:
 1. Clone this repository